 There is power in love when we don’t demand perfection in others or ourselves.

 Kids don’t offer conditional love based on met or unmet expectations.
 Their adoring comes straight from the Source within, natural and authentic.

 There is power in love when it’s not on the surface of an agenda.

 As seasoned adults, many circumstances serve to tarnish, skew, and numb our senses.
 Hurts linger, often leaving debilitating scars.
 Playing nice with people who seem hell-bent on spewing hate and committing evil sure doesn’t spark the joy meter.
 Yet, Jesus calls us to love…all the time…no matter what.
 God will handle the rest.

-Dr. Martin Luther King spoke a great deal about the redemptive power of love and Bishop Michael Curry’s legendary sermon at the Royal wedding was a billowing reverb.
+Dr. Martin Luther King spoke much about the redemptive power of love, and Bishop Michael Curry’s legendary sermon at the Royal wedding was a billowing reverb.
 It’s quite possible his words about love will echo inside the majestic walls of Saint George’s Chapel in Windsor Castle for years to come.
 I know they’re still ringing in mine.

 There is power in love.

 Thank goodness this world is full of children bringing this message to life.

 Matthew 18:4 (MSG)